craftvscruft/menderbot/README.md

 pip install menderbot --upgrade
 ```

-## Running with Docker
+### Running with Docker

-If you don't have Python, you can run from [Docker](https://docs.docker.com/get-started/overview/) using the supplied Dockerfile. `make docker` will build the image and print instructions to run it.
+If you don't have Python, you can run from [Docker](https://docs.docker.com/get-started/overview/) using the supplied Dockerfile.
+Run `make docker` to build the image and print instructions on how to run it.

 ## Developing